 They also imported many Canadian shows like “Pinwheel:”

 Aside: T’was on Nickelodeon’s Today’s Special that I first saw the mysterious word “Ontario.”
 Today’s Special, You Can’t Do That on Television, and Pinwheel are all pivotal childhood media milestones and worthy of their own post elsewhere

-Now even at this young age my latent love of Secret Knowledge was seeking to express itself.
-In later years this would manifest in conspiracy theory interests, Hermetic schools, etc. When I read about these things now, as a 27 year old guy, it occasionally scares the bejesus out of me – and I have social filters to help me deal with such a bejesus-scaring.
+Now even at this young age, my latent love of “Secret” Knowledge was seeking to express itself.
+In later years, this would manifest in conspiracy theory interests, Hermetic schools, philosophy degree, etc. When I read about these things now, as a 27 year old guy, they occasionally scare the bejesus out of me — and I have enough living behind me to help me deal with such a bejesus-scaring.